 Image of William Campbell and Karen Sharpe on the Man in the Vault DVD cover: Paramount Home Entertainment.

-“Experimental Cult Classic Track of the Cat: New ‘John Wayne-Linked’ DVDs” last updated in October 2020.
+“Experimental Cult Classic Among New ‘John Wayne Production Company’ DVDs” last updated in December 2020.